kgxsz/devops-101/part-four/README.md

 Let's play waround with our pipeline a little.
 First, let's confirm that when we commit a change and push it up to github, the pipeline is triggered automatically.
 Secondly, let's commit a change that makes our tests fail so that we can confirm that the pipeline fails:

 - open `part-four/application/test/application/core_test.clj` in your favourite editor
-- on line 7, change the 1 to a 2
+- on line 7, change the 1 to a 2, this will make the test fail
 - commit and push the change

 In the Go web console, navigate to the `PIPELINES` tab and wait patiently for Go to pick up the changes to your repository.
 This can take up to a minute sometimes.
 You shouldn't have to trigger it manually.